Fully-Connected-Graph/GAPC-2023/_obsidian/About.md

 If you have any questions, please send us an email at programming_committee@svcover.nl

 Or join our [FCG Discord](https://discord.com/invite/JfzxyBHPsH).
-Or join the [FCG announcements WhatAapp group](https://chat.whatsapp.com/JynZLRD7yUr9f5OsQ1rzkb) to be up to date about our events.
+Or join the [FCG announcements WhatsApp group](https://chat.whatsapp.com/JynZLRD7yUr9f5OsQ1rzkb) to be up to date about our events.